Baptist History Homepage

 After the death of Mr. Miller, the church remained destitute of a pastor nearly four years, being supplied in the interval by Rev. Reune Runyon, from December, 1781 to April, 1782; Rev. Benjamin Coles from the latter date to April 1784; and, Mr. George Guthrie from December of that year to April 1785.
 During these four years but five baptisms are recorded; and the spiritual interests of the church are reported in a low condition.

-WILLIAM VAN BORNE
+WILLIAM VAN HORNE

-An invitation was given to Rev. William Van Borne, November 7, 1784, and renewed in the spring of 1785, to visit the church with a view to settlement.
-These invitations, after a visit and extended correspondence, finally resulted in a call, which Mr. Van Borne accepted and entered on his labors December 15, 1785, his salary being fixed at $250, with the use of parsonage and lot of fifteen acres, with firewood.
+An invitation was given to Rev. William Van Horne, November 7, 1784, and renewed in the spring of 1785, to visit the church with a view to settlement.
+These invitations, after a visit and extended correspondence, finally resulted in a call, which Mr. Van Horne accepted and entered on his labors December 15, 1785, his salary being fixed at $250, with the use of parsonage and lot of fifteen acres, with firewood.
 Here he remained until September, 1807 - nearly twenty-two years.

 Mr. Van Horne was born in 1746, at Pennepek, in Pennsylvania, where his father, the well-known Peter P. Van Home, was pastor about fifteen years.
 Dr. Samuel Jones, his father's successor at Pennepek, having opened a school, which at once became famous young Van Horne was soon found among its most diligent students.
 It was in this school where he laid the foundation of his subsequent fame as one of the best educated in the ministry of his times.
 As a testimony to his learning, Rhode Island College afterward conferred on him the honorary degree of Master of Arts.